 There are three gardens that should be on your list when you make a trip to the Singapore Botanic Gardens.
 At the Healing Garden, you’ll find more than 400 varieties of medicinal plants from Southeast Asia, all laid out thematically in correlation to the parts of the body each plant is meant to heal.
 As some plants may have toxic properties, you should always keep a close eye on the kiddos and keep your furbabies away from this garden.
 The Fragrant Garden is filled with sweet and aromatic smells – plus butterflies and insects – from the many plants within.
 It’s best to visit this garden at night, as that’s when many plants exude their scents.
 At the Ethnobotany Garden, look out for colourful murals on large boulders (pictured) at each of its four zones – Living, Craft and Construction, Symbolism and Medicinal – which showcase how Singapore indigenous communities used various herbs and plants for rituals, cooking, healing purposes and more.

-Where to eat nearby: Bees Knees or Botanico
+Where to eat nearby with Singapore Botanic Gardens: Bees Knees or Botanico

 The Eco-Lake is the perfect place to wind down after a long day of walking!
 Spot families of otters and turtles as well as a pair of black swans from Western Australia.
 The lake’s shores border the Eco-Garden, which houses plants that have held economic importance in human history– think spices, dyes, resins and fibres to fruits, timbers and more.
 Located close to the Bukit Timah entrance, which is easily accessible from Botanic Gardens MRT station.

-10. Where to Eat at Singapore Botanic Gardens: Cafes & Restaurants
+Where to Eat in the Singapore Botanic Gardens: Cafes & Restaurants

 Want a quick pick-me-up?
 Head to brunch or lunch at one of these restaurants or cafes in the Singapore Botanic Gardens: